 Researchers at Amsterdam UMC have developed an algorithm that supports general practitioners in the early detection of lung cancer.
 Thanks to the use of artificial intelligence (AI), it is possible to identify patients with an increased risk up to four months earlier than with current methods.
 In doing so, they are taking an important step toward data-driven, personalized primary care.

-Read the full article here.
+Read more here.